roogue/osu-collector-dl/README.md

 ### Config Explaination

 **[OsuApi]**\
+(ONLY USEFUL IF BROWSER IS USED)

 `key` - An osu api key.\
--> This ensure a more stable and swift functionality.
+-> Use an official osu api to resolve beatmaps' Id.

 **[GeneralSettings]**\
 `parallel` - Whether or not fetches and downloads should be done in **parallel**. \
 -> This is useful as it will speed up the process of downloading/fetching significantly.

 **[ScrollSettings]**\
+(ONLY USEFUL IF BROWSER IS USED)

-`optimisedScroll` - Whether or not to use optimised scroll.\
+`optimizedScroll` - Whether or not to use optimized scroll.\
 -> This increase the stability and speed of scraping of websites.

 `scroll_distance` - The distance to scroll.\
--> This is only useful when optimisedScroll is set to false.\
+-> This is only useful when optimizedScroll is set to false.\
 -> You can lower the value when your internet speed is slow.

 `scroll_interval` - The interval of scrolling in ms.\
--> This is only useful when optimisedScroll is set to false.\
+-> This is only useful when optimizedScroll is set to false.\
 -> You can increase the value when your internet speed is slow.

 **[RateLimitSettings]**\
+(ONLY USEFUL IF BROWSER IS USED)

 `rate_limit` - A rate throttle for amount of requests.\
 -> This is to reduce errors cause by hitting the rate limit when sending requests.\
 -> This is only useful when parallel is set to true.